jimbo23000/Discord-Bot-Framework/README.md

 This framework is designed to serve as the base for future, more niche bots.

 # Project Progress
-- [X] Interface with the Discord API and login via node.js
+- [ ] Update depreciated version to begin work on new framework
+- [ ] Create an interface to manage command creation and management
+    - [ ] Research command removal simplification
-- [ ] Create abstractions for commands and databases
+- [ ] Create an interface to manage database creation and management